 Step 1 – Prep Your Skin

-This may seem like an inconsequential step, but ensuring your skin is nicely prepped before makeup is key to longevity and having your makeup look more natural overall.
+This may seem like an inconsequential part of your makeup steps, but ensuring your skin is nicely prepped before makeup is key to longevity and having your makeup look more natural overall.
 I will do my entire morning skincare routine first thing but I like to make sure my skin is well hydrated immediately before I apply any primer or foundation.
-For this step, I have been using the Rhode Glazing Milk to prep my skin and add some moisture.
-That added bit of moisture really helped my foundation apply so much more smoothly.
-Another product that I will use is a lightweight moisturizer or even give my face a few spritzes of a setting spray.
+Often my SPF can prep my skin nicely for foundation (this SPF 50 sunscreen serum is one of my holy grail formulas for wearing under makeup – use code: Maree), but if I don’t apply my foundation right after my SPF then I will use something to add a bit more moisture to my skin.

 Step 2 – Apply Your Primer